Obsessive Compulsive Dialogue - The Original painting - black canvas with white paint

 Obsessive Compulsive Dialogue No. 21 – 154cm x 150cm

-Kai Motta is a London born self-taught studio artist currently based on the south coast of England.
+Motta is a London born self-taught studio artist currently based on the south coast of England.
 Initially he was hugely inspired by graffiti, street art, hip hop and skate culture.
 Later he became obsessed with the American Expressionist abstract art movement.
 He now exploits both mediums to produce his graffiti-esque abstract asemic artwork.

 Triptych - Obsessive Compulsive Dialogue No. 56 - the first painting - yellow paint with black and white strokes across